 Ashley took a deep breath to steady herself.
 "Emmett, I'm not talking about this anymore.
-This is what's happening.
-Accept it and move on."
+This is what is happening.
+You need to accept it and move on."

 "This sucks," he yelled as he moved toward the front door of the house.
 "Emmett, stop."
 Her voice rose.
 "You can't just leave.
 You need to tell me where you're going."